 When the fiscal year closing of June 30 approaches, purchases will be subject to consistent and appropriate review in terms of account charges.
 Goods and services will be charged to the budget year in which it was physically received at the University.
 In the event a buying pattern is established that is necessary to support our program efforts, but for which the Rule of Receipt may not be appropriate, the Rule of Consistency will apply.
 The Rule of Consistency considers annual buying patterns as well as the year for which the purchased items are to be put in actual use.

-Departments are advised and strongly encouraged to consult with Audio-Visual Services and/or Computing Services when considering the purchase of any audio visual or computing equipment.
-The Purchasing Office may elect to obtain reviews by either of these departments before authorizing an order.
+Departments are to contact Information Technology Services when considering the purchase of any audio visual or computing equipment.

 Wittenberg supports the purchasing standards established by the National Association of Educational Procurement: